We can’t wait to see you!

-Closing Day departure times will be staggered between 9:30, 10:15, and 11 am.
+Closing Day departure times will be staggered between 9:30 and 11 am.
 These will be assigned and emailed directly to families.
-Parents will park and meet their camper in the field.
-After loading up their belongings, campers can then give their parents a tour of some outdoor program areas, where their cabin is, and share with them about some of the activities they participated in.
-We are asking that you not go inside cabins or other buildings and please wear a mask.
-Unfortunately, we will not be serving our farm lunch to campers or families on Closing Day nor have a closing ceremony.
+Parents will park and pick up their camper at the cabin.
+After loading up their belongings, campers can then give their parents a tour of some outdoor program areas and share with them about some of the activities they participated in.
+We are asking that you not go inside cabins or other buildings.
+Unfortunately, we will not be serving our farm lunch to campers or families on Closing Day, nor have a closing ceremony.

 Visiting Camp Before Attendance